 - Swim and sunbathe on one of its many beautiful beaches, such as Hanger – pebble and concrete, Plava plaža – ideal for families with children, Imperial and Srima.

-- Take day trips to Kornati National Park, Krka National Park, Vransko Lake Nature Park, town of Skradin, Šibenik and the charming islands of Prvić and Zlarin.
+- Take day trips to Kornati National Park, Krka National Park, Vransko Lake Nature Park, the town of Skradin, Šibenik, and the charming islands of Prvić and Zlarin.

-- Vodice is an active holiday destination.
-Visitors will enjoy playing volleyball, soccer, basketball, cycling, diving or working out in the fitness facilities.
+- Vodice is a vibrant holiday destination.
+Visitors will enjoy playing volleyball, soccer, basketball, cycling, diving, or working out in the fitness facilities.

 - Visit the old castles in Šibenik; Barone, Sv.
 Mihovil and Sv.
 Nikola.

 - Visit the original three-story tower with 16-century walls, the Čorić tower (which is an open space movie theater in the summer months), and other cultural and historical sites in the town.

 - In the evenings, enjoy walks along the long promenade and try out one of many restaurants on the waterfront offering delicious local specialties.

 - Exciting events to consider throughout the year include:

 - Easter Regatta (April) very popular among yacht owners.